Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

-\paragraph{Structure of the paper} To facilitate access to the individual topics, the chapters are rendered as self-contained as possible.
-The paper is organized as follows.
+To facilitate access to individual topics, each section is made as self-contained as possible.
+The paper is structured as follows.

-The next section \ref{Overview-kappa} gives background on Fourier-Stieltjes algebras, groupoids and operator algebras.
-In Section \ref{Sec-FS-and-dec}, we prove that for any locally compact group $G$ there exists a well-defined injective contractive map from the Fourier-Stieltjes algebra $\B(G)$ into the space $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers.
-We also show that that the Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$ is isometrically isomorphic to the algebra $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$.
-We equally describe some links between the equality $\B(G) = \frak{M}^{\infty,\dec}(G)$ and property $(\kappa_{\infty})$ and a matricial variant $(\kappa_{\infty,2})$.
-Finally, we show that the space $\Dec(A,B)$ of decomposable operators admits a canonical structure of operator space.
+Section \ref{Overview-kappa} provides background on Fourier-Stieltjes algebras, groupoids, and operator algebras.
+In Proposition \ref{Prop-Ruan-Dec}, we demonstrate that the space $\Dec(A,B)$ of decomposable operators between $\C^*$-algebras admits a canonical operator space structure.
+In Section \ref{Sec-FS-and-dec}, we prove in Proposition \ref{prop-B(G)-inclus-dec} that for any locally compact group $G$, there exists a well-defined injective completely contractive map from the Fourier-Stieltjes algebra $\B(G)$ into the space $\mathfrak{M}^{\infty,\dec}(G)$, consisting of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$.
+Furthermore, we explore in Proposition \ref{conj-1-1-correspondance} the relationship between the equality $\B(G) = \mathfrak{M}^{\infty,\dec}(G)$ and property $(\kappa_{\infty})$.
+We also show in Theorem \ref{dec-vs-B(G)-discrete-group} that the Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$ is isometrically isomorphic to the algebra $\mathfrak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers.
+In Example \ref{Example-SL2}, we demonstrate that for $G = \SL_2(\R)$, the inclusion $\B(G) \subset \mathfrak{M}^{\infty,\dec}(G)$ is strict.

-In Section \ref{Sec-prelim-inner}, we give background on inner amenability and amenability.
-In Section \ref{subsec-inner-Folner}, we prove different characterizations of inner amenability for unimodular locally compact groups.
-We will use one of these in Section \ref{Sec-Herz-Schur}.
+In Section \ref{Sec-prelim-inner}, we provide background on inner amenability and amenability.
+In Section \ref{subsec-inner-Folner}, we establish various characterizations of inner amenability for unimodular locally compact groups, using asymptotically central nets of functions or inner F\o{}lner nets.
+These characterizations are employed in Section \ref{Sec-Herz-Schur}.